native perennials from seed, woodchucks, hardening off seedlings: q&a with ken druse

 WANT TO ASK a question for a later show?
 You can do so in two ways: on Facebook.com/awaytogarden, or use the little link at the bottom of any page on this website that says “contact,” which goes to a little contact form.
 Very easy.
 If your question is selected, we’ll email you to set up a taping time on the show.

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, begins its eighth year in March 2017.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
 In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the March 6, 2017 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the March 6, 2017 show right here.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).